Argonne-National-Laboratory/PIPS/README.md

 (See ThirdPartyLibs/MA27/README.txt and ThirdPartyLibs/MA57/README.txt for more details.)

-4. Assuming we are trying to install PIPS in the folder PIPSMAINPATH/build_pips, where PIPSMAINPATH is the root instalation folder, use the following commands in the PIPSMAINPATH folder to configure and install PIPS: mkdir build_pips cd build_pips
+4. Assuming we are trying to install PIPS in the folder PIPSMAINPATH/build_pips, where PIPSMAINPATH is the root installation folder, use the following commands in the PIPSMAINPATH folder to configure and install PIPS: mkdir build_pips cd build_pips